 Undoubtedly, there was frustration, self-doubt, and anxiety and while the foster care system’s primary goal seemed to ensure that financial needs and education were met, the psychological aspect of learning to adjust and overcome trauma, resulted in withdrawal.

-I became as the caterpillar, trapped within the cocoon.
+I became as the caterpillar, trapped within a cocoon.
 There was a hunger and thirst for love, a longing to be accepted, and a desire to be understood.
 Who nourishes the soul, the spirit, and the mind?
 Who holds the hand of the little girl and tells her, she’s going to be okay?
+I am so thankful to have had a foster mother that supported emotional development and overall wholeness.